Intersegmental General Education Transfer Curriculum

-The Intersegmental General Education Transfer Curriculum (IGETC) is an educational plan for California community college students designed to facilitate transferring to a four-year public university.
-Public universities include all UC and CSU schools.
+The Intersegmental General Education Transfer Curriculum (IGETC) is an educational plan for California community college students designed to facilitate transferring to a four-year public university, including all UC and CSU schools.
+A number of non-public and/or non-Californian universities also accept IGETC.
+These include, but are not limited to: Arizona State University, University of La Verne, University of the Pacific, and others.
 The IGETC is created by the Intersegmental Committee of the Academic Senates (ICAS).

-Completion of the IGETC will permit a student to transfer without the need to take additional general education courses at their university.
-This enables a student to focus only on their major once accepted into a UC or CSU.

 The IGETC is not an admission requirement into a university.
 The IGETC is a recommended certification that students receive from community college.
-Students that complete the IGETC are waived from general breadth courses in their university.
-By waiving these classes students can save money by fulfilling general education requirements in a cheaper institution.
+Students that complete the IGETC are waived from general breadth courses after they transfer into a UC/CSU school. enabling them to focus only on their major once accepted into a UC or CSU.
+By waiving these classes, students can save money by fulfilling general education requirements in a cheaper institution.

-The IGETC requires completion of a varying amount of courses with a C (or a 2.0 out of a 4.0 scale) grade or better in each class.
+The curriculum requires completion of a varying amount of courses with a C (or a 2.0 out of a 4.0 scale) grade or better in each class.
 Students can choose to take classes across any California Community College campuses.
 They must fulfill a certain number of units from each of these areas: English Communication, Mathematical Concepts and Quantitative Reasoning, Arts and Humanities, Social and Behavior Sciences, Physical and Biological Sciences, and Foreign Language.
 AP and IB credit may be used to fulfill course requirements.
+There are slight differences between the requirements for UC schools and CSU schools; for example, the CSU system requires an oral communication course while UC schools require proficiency in a language other than English.